Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 You can easily build the jar using Maven through the [producer/pom.xml](producer/pom.xml) file.
 As an alternative, you can use any other build tool (e.g. Gradle, Ivy, etc.).

-Assuming Maven is installed and available in your path, you can build the demo by running:
+Assuming Maven is installed and available in your path, you can build the producer by running:

 ```sh
 $ mvn install dependency:copy-dependencies